To find the area of a circle, square the radius and multiply by π\pi:

 If the problem asks for an exact answer, leave the result in terms of π\pi.
 If it asks for a decimal, use an approximation such as π3.14\pi \approx 3.14.

-Why the area of a circle is A=πr2A = \pi r^2
+Why the formula is A=πr2A = \pi r^2

-One common derivation is to cut a circle into many thin sectors and rearrange them in alternating directions.
+One common derivation cuts a circle into many thin sectors and rearranges them in alternating directions.
 As the sectors get thinner, the rearranged shape gets closer to a rectangle.
+In that picture, the rectangle's height is about rr, and its base is about half the circle's circumference:

 12(2πr)=πr\frac{1}{2}(2\pi r) = \pi r